Manchester United Look to Exploit Liverpool Wobble

 "We know each other better, we have a certain way of thinking football, we have a certain way to play football.

-"We don't just have good performances, we have also the happiness of the good results."
+United's trip to Anfield fell during a troubling sequence that saw them win just twice in 11 league outings.

-But although they have sat in sixth place for over two months, they are now just three points off a Champions League place and five points below second-place Liverpool.
+But although they have sat in sixth place for over two months, they have closed to within five points of Liverpool, who slipped to fourth after Tottenham Hotspur and Arsenal overtook them on Saturday.

-A key factor in their revival has been the improved form of record signing Paul Pogba, who has seemed liberated since Michael Carrick was brought into the team to anchor the midfield.

 The France midfielder has scored three goals and supplied three assists in his last 10 games and credits Mourinho with giving him the freedom to play his natural game.